-Alternative calling procedures are those that route voice traffic outside standard international calling and charging mechanisms.
-There is a lack of harmonization between the regulatory and policy frameworks of different member states with respect to these ACPs.
-There is also a need to develop standardized terminology and definitions for the various types of alternative calling procedures, including re-filing, hubbing, call-back and so on, and determine which should be avoided, and which ones provide benefits with limited negative impact and can be mainstreamed.
+As Plenipotentiary Resolution 21 considers, the use of certain alternative calling procedures that are not harmful to networks may contribute to competition in the interests of consumers; at the same time, however, the use of some alternative calling procedures may adversely affect the economies of developing countries and may seriously hamper the efforts made by those countries to ensure the sound development of their telecommunication/ICT networks and services.
+As such, this Question aims to study the economic effects of alternative calling procedures pursuant to Plenipotentiary Resolution 21 and WTSA Resolution 29.

 2 Question

-Economic effects of alternative calling procedures, including call-back, refilling, hubbing, and the misappropriation and misuse of facilities and services (e.g., spoofing), including the emerging issues of CPND, CLI and OI.
+Economic effects of alternative calling procedures, including call-back, refilling, hubbing, and the misappropriation and misuse of facilities and services (e.g., spoofing), including the issues of calling party number delivery (CPND), calling line identification (CLI) and origin identification (OI).

 3 Tasks

-Evaluation of the economic impact of alternative calling procedures on developing countries, and on various stakeholders (government, industry and consumers).
+Evaluation of the economic impact of alternative calling procedures on developing countries, and on various stakeholders (government, industry, and consumers).

-Developing a definition of different types of alternative calling procedures, e.g., hubbing.
-Tariff issues for services such as SMS and MMS.
+Developing relevant definitions in collaboration with ITU-T Study Group 2, pursuant to Plenipotentiary Resolution 21, WTSA Resolution 29, and WTSA Resolution 61.

+Texts under development: D.SIMBOX and STUDY_ACPMIS.

-An up-to-date status of work under this Question is contained in the SG3 work programme http://itu.int/ITU-T/workprog/wp_search.aspx?sg=3)”
+An up-to-date status of work under this Question is contained in the SG3 work programme http://itu.int/ITU-T/workprog/wp_search.aspx?sg=3

 4 Relationships